SAINTS, LAKES AND WATERFALLS: THE NORTH EAST SWITZERLAND

 Schlössli Restaurant

-You reach Santis Mountain with cable car.
+You reach Santis Mountain by cable car.

-WATCH SIX CITIES FROM THE SUMMIT
+OBSERVE SIX CITIES FROM THE SUMMIT

 When wandering the streets of Appenzell, you’ll notice the St. Morris and Appenzell city logo illustrated on the clock tower of the Appenzell Church.